AdreonyxMasanes/RayTracerReborn/README.md

 # RayTracing Engine in C++

 # How to install
-I have a CMake file you can use to generate a build.
-Then once you have the project loaded add a IMG file into same folder where the project is setup.
+I have a CMake file you can use to generate a build, please build it with release mode.
+Then once you have the project loaded add an "img" folder into same folder where the project is setup.
 Once done you should be able to run the program!
+After the program is finished a PPM file will be generated in the img file.

 # Things I have learned during this process
 ## How to analyze and improve performance